jpc-hpe/my_nvim_config/README.md

 LazyVim is using for that plugin.
 This can be useful to find parameters to tweak.

+Whenever I add a file to reconfigure a provided plugin, I add `optional = true` so the file is not forcing the plugin if it later disappears from my setup.

 ### noice (bring back the command line)

 I am a long time user of Vim, so my "muscle memory" is used to the command line at the bottom of the screen.
 This